aws-samples/aws-ebs-snapshots-awsorganizations/README.md

 ## ** Describe GetSnapshotDetailsAllAccountsOU here **

-> This is a python script to help you get the list of Snapshots and their details for given region.
-This script is useful to find the waste across whole OU in terms of snapshots.
-It provides you details on snashots such as its associated volume, its size, Age of snapshot (Time when it was created), most relavant tag info (Owner and Team).
-This is very useful for quick investigation of snapshots that can be cleaned and help you to save the cost.

-> As added features, this script can let you run this against single account as well as all  accounts of OU.
-You need to provide IAM role which script can assume in every accounts of OU to able to gather info on snapshot.
-If you don't provide the role (Optional), script will run only against the account that is configured in your aws config (credentials)
+> Use this script to generate an on-demand report of all the Amazon EBS Snapshots in their AWS Account or all  Accounts in an AWS Organizations.
+Using this script, you will be able to gather AWS Account Id, AWS Tags, Snapshot_Id, Volume_Size, Volume_Id, start_time, instance_id, and Description of the Amazon EBS Snapshots.
+>
+> * You should have the appropriate AWS IAM user or role to run this script in all Accounts in an AWS Organizations.

-> Script logs run time messages are logged into file called **GetSnapshotDetailsAllAccountsOU.log**.
-You can check the progress of the script over there while script could be running
+> * You can monitor the progress of the script during its run-time.
+Check *GetSnapshotDetailsAllAccountsOU.log*** **for additional details.

-> You can use this python script to run it once or you can make lambda function that can be scheduled to run daily via CloudWatch scheduler.
-Destination can be another S3 bucket.

-## Documentation or Example usage:
+> * To create a scheduled task, use AWS Lambda function and Amazon CloudWatch Event.
+>
+> Example usage
+>

-> ** python3 GetSnapshotDetailsAllAccountsOU.py --file output.csv  --region us-east-1**
+> For AWS Account  ** python3 GetSnapshotDetailsAllAccountsOU.py --file output.csv --region <_>**
+>

-> ** python3 GetSnapshotDetailsAllAccountsOU.py --file output.csv  --region us-east-1--account 123456789012 --role OrgPowerUserRole **
+> For AWS Organizations ** python3 GetSnapshotDetailsAllAccountsOU.py --file output.csv --region <_> --account <_> --role <_>**

 ## Security